-The MS Society can provide grants.
-The MS Society's Grants Team web page has information on what grants can be given and the eligibility criteria.
-Applications for grants should be made via your local branch.
+The MS Society can provide grants for people with MS and their carers.
+The MS Society's Grants web page has information on the grants they offer and the eligibility criteria.

 Professional organisations and trade unions

-Organisations associated with a current or former job can sometimes help.
-Many other professional organisation and trades union have a benevolent fund that can make grants to members and former members.
+Many professions and trades unions have a benevolent fund that can make grants to members and former members.

-The umbrella body for benevolent charities that offer support to people involved in a range of professions and to their dependants.
-Website has a list of member charities.
+This is the umbrella body for benevolent charities that offer support to people involved in a range of professions and to their dependents.
+Their website has a list of member charities.

 There is a list of member unions on the TUC website.